OperationsMarch 16, 2026· 8 min read

 If you're evaluating SAT platforms and admin time isn't part of your calculation, you're making a decision with incomplete data.
 Here's how to bring it to your leadership team:

 Track your current admin hours for one month.
 Have whoever manages your SAT platform log their time by task category.
-You'll likely find the 12–19 hour range is accurate, if not conservative.
+Use your own data rather than relying on a benchmark.

 Calculate the fully loaded cost.
 Include salary, benefits, and overhead for the person doing the work. $50/hour is a reasonable benchmark for a mid-level technician.